Covid 19 coronavirus: Rest home review finds confusion and lack of PPE as virus struck

 Rest home staff described an atmosphere of fear, with some being threatened with eviction by landlords or housemates if they kept working for a facility.

-"Some staff reported they were "treated like lepers in our society" and the facilities were also the subject of online attacks."
+"Some staff reported they were "treated like lepers in our society" and the facilities were also the subject of online attacks," the report noted.

 Most facilities lockdown and kept visitors away before this was officially required.
 One that waited until the official lockdown later had an outbreak, and told reviewers they were hesitant to "jump the gun" and go against advice given by their local DHB.
 "This was something that they regretted later."